 AMSilk is a German biotech company based in Munich and was founded in 2008 to produce synthetic biological products.
 AMSilk produces and distributes increasing volumes of high-quality silk biopolymers for use in textile products, medical devices, and cosmetics.
 The company specializes in developing biodegradable polymers made of recombinant spider silk produced by engineered bacteria.
 It has created biodegradable shoes for Adidas and has recently signed an agreement with Airbus to develop light-weight composite material made from artificial spider silk to revolutionize aerospace design.
 The companies are expecting to produce their first prototype in 2019.

-Headquartered in Westlake Village, California, Mannkind Corp is a biopharmaceutical company that focuses on the discovery, development and commercialization of therapeutic products for patients with diseases such as diabetes and pulmonary arterial hypertension.
-The company’s unique product Afrezza, the only inhaled rapid-acting mealtime insulin in the United States, was approved by FDA in 2014.
-Currently, the company is developing Treprostinil, a vasodilator for pulmonary arterial hypertension which is already in third phase of clinical trial; an epinephrine-based drug for anaphylaxis and a palonosetron for chemotherapy-induced nausea and vomiting, both being in pre-IND phase.
+Headquartered in Westlake Village, California, Mannkind Corp is a biopharmaceutical company that focuses on the discovery, development, and commercialization of therapeutic products for patients with diseases such as diabetes and pulmonary arterial hypertension.
+The company’s unique product Afrezza, the only inhaled rapid-acting mealtime insulin in the United States, was approved by the FDA in 2014.
+Currently, the company is developing Treprostinil, a vasodilator for pulmonary arterial hypertension, which is already in the third phase of the clinical trial, an epinephrine-based drug for anaphylaxis and a palonosetron for chemotherapy-induced nausea and vomiting, both being in pre-IND phase.